| Metric | Current Period | Prior Year | YoY |

 | Revenue Growth Rate (YoY) | 19.6% | 5.4% (1.0%–8.6%) | +14.2pt |

-This report is an earnings analysis document automatically generated by AI based on XBRL earnings report data.
-It does not constitute a recommendation to invest in any particular security.
-Industry benchmarks are reference information compiled by the Company from public financial statements.
-Investment decisions are your own responsibility; please consult a professional advisor as necessary before making investment decisions.
+This report is an earnings analysis document automatically generated by AI from XBRL financial statement disclosures.
+It is not a recommendation to invest in any specific security.
+Industry benchmarks are reference information compiled by the Company based on publicly available financial statements.
+Investment decisions are your responsibility; please consult a professional advisor as needed before making any investment decisions.